comp1100/comp1100.github.io/_sources/intro.md

 You may be thinking: but I don't want to run my own startup company -- why should I learn about innovation?

-I believe that *everyone* should learn what innovation is, what innovation is *not*, how people innovate, and how to turn innovative ideas into reality.
+We believe that *everyone* should learn what innovation is, what innovation is *not*, how people innovate, and how to turn innovative ideas into reality.

 Further, innovation is *not* the same an entrepreneurship.
 Entrepreneurship is about setting up businesses.
 Innovation is about creating value.
 They are clearly related -- a business will not be successful if it doesn't bring value to people.
 However, all of us can be innovative in our work, whether we run a startup, lead a research lab (like me), work in a large organisation, or even just at home.

 Innovation is about finding out people's problems and trying to solve them.
 You can do this internally within an organisation to bring value to other parts of the organisation.
 This is sometimes called **intrapreneurship**.

-## Key elements of COMP1100/COMP7100
+## Key elements of COMP1100

 (sec:overview:legends)=
 ### Your legends